Life Insurance for Quadriplegics.

 This is why…

-We wanted to take moment and just briefly discuss what Quadriplegia is as well as highlight some of the most common symptoms/complications of this disease/injury so that we may gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.
+We wanted to take a moment and just briefly discuss what Quadriplegia is as well as highlight some of the most common symptoms/complications of this disease/injury so that we may gain a better understanding of what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.

-Quadriplegia or Tetraplegia is a medical condition that is defined by partial or total paralysis of all four limbs and torso, caused by either some sort of illness or injury.
+Quadriplegia or Tetraplegia is a medical condition that is defined by a partial or total paralysis of all four limbs and torso, caused by either some sort of illness or injury.
 Paralysis in cases like these will usually include loss of both sensory and motor control.

 Common symptoms may include:

 - Spastic Quadriplegia, unusually stiff or tight muscles,